Discretionary naturalisation under §14 Staatsangehörigkeitsgesetz (StAG)

 - Born to a German father and unmarried parents before 1 July 1993

-If you intend to apply for discretionary naturalisation, please contact the Federal Administration Office, the German Embassy in London or the General Consulate in Edinburgh before applying, outlining the details of your case.
+If you intend to apply for discretionary naturalisation, please contact the Federal Office of Administration, the German Embassy in London or the General Consulate in Edinburgh before applying, outlining the details of your case.

 Renaturalisation under §13 StAG